 Art therapy can be a suitable addition to treatment plans for some clients.
 It can enable clients to get in touch with their deepest feelings and be a way for them to express themselves when they don’t feel ready to talk.
 At its core, art therapy enables people to express their thoughts and feelings without using words and can enable them to move on from a traumatic experience.

 When someone struggles with substance use disorder or a mental health issue, the root cause can be unresolved trauma from the person’s past.
 Art therapy can be beneficial in enabling people to process unresolved trauma and is often included as part of a treatment plan for substance abuse.
-At The Guest House, we offer trauma-informed treatment.
+At The Guest House, we offer trauma-specific treatment.
 Art therapy is one of the holistic treatment modalities that we offer in addition to traditional talk therapy and support groups.
 For more information on our program, call us at (855) 483-7800.